-The Authority does not provide post employment health and life insurance benefits to any post-1987 employees.
+The Authority does not provide post employment health and life insurance benefits to any employees hired after September 30, 1987.
 The federal government provides healthcare and life insurance benefits to certain retired employees under the Federal Employees' Health Benefits Program and the Federal Employee's Group Life Insurance Program at no cost to the Authority.